lewisfish/FortGL/README.md

   * Ubuntu 16.04 LTS

 ## ToDo
-  * re implment wire render and texture mapping
+  * Fix wireframe render to use Nivida's solid wireframe render method
-  * normal mapping
+  * Normal mapping
-  * fix .obj for more than order 3 (i.e. more than just triangles)
+  * Fix .obj for more than order 3 (i.e. more than just triangles)
-  * more file formats (both model input and image output formats)
+  * More file formats (.stl for model input, and image output formats)